The Guitar Effects Flow Chart

 What makes this effect unique: is that with an extra foot pedal you can alter the delay time/intensity of the effect.

-This effects is heavily featured in Jimi Hendrix’s Machine Gun, Robin Trower’s Bridge of Sighs, and Pink Floyd’s Breathe.
+This effect is heavily featured in Jimi Hendrix’s Machine Gun, Robin Trower’s Bridge of Sighs, and Pink Floyd’s Breathe.

 This was one of Jimi Hendrix’s favorite effects.
 It was called the “Univibe” at that time.